hi-techno-barrio/NetTor/README.md

 The program includes error checking and handles errors gracefully

-NetTor2.c the program provides a suite of network monitoring tools, including:
+NetTor2.c the program provides a suite of network monitoring tools:

 Printing a list of open ports on the local machine Finding the file with the highest size in the current directory